In This Article

 - Pus formation in the tooth’s root structure.

 - Bleeding, sensitive, or darkened gums.

 Are root canals as painful as I think they are?

 Root canals aren’t painful at all — if anything, they prevent the affected tooth from causing pain.
 Since the affected tooth’s nerves are probably dead, you don’t feel anything.
 However, the dentist also administers local anesthesia through an injection to further minimize sensation.
 You’ll feel a sting when the injection goes in, but you don’t feel any pain during the procedure.
 Furthermore, the dentist can also administer sedation to minimize your anxiety.

 Are there any root canal dangers?

 A root canal is a completely safe procedure.
 However, in some cases, the damage is so deep and severe that the root canal isn’t enough to protect your tooth.
 Furthermore, if the antibiotics aren’t strong enough, some of the remaining infections in your teeth may continue spreading.
-If that happens, you may need emergency dental extraction for your tooth.
+If that happens, you may need an emergency dental extraction for your tooth.

 Schedule an appointment with a root canal dentist near me

 URBN Dental is one of the most reputable dental clinics for root canals in Houston, TX.
 We carefully examine the root cause of your dental problems to determine if a root canal is absolutely necessary.
 If so, our root canal dentist curates the ideal treatment plan and dental crowns for your specific needs.
 For more information, please schedule an appointment with our emergency dentist near me today.